Do I need to Speak Spanish to Volunteer in Cusco?

 In this article, Laura Graichen shares her experience learning Spanish with Proyecto Peru.

 Five years ago, I came to South America with zero knowledge of the Spanish language.
-I thought that I would get far with hands and footwork, but nothing could be further from the truth.
-Well, in the end you will get there, but some basic knowledge of Spanish is actually indispensable as it makes traveling a lot easier.
-In addition, it is nice if you can chat a little with the locals.
+I thought that I would be able to get by with just some hand signals and a few rords, but nothing could have been further from the truth.
+Some basic knowledge of Spanish is actually indispensable as it makes traveling a lot easier.
+In addition, it is a much nicer travelling experience if you can chat a little with the locals.
 You immediately get a lot of respect if they only see that you are trying!

 Read more

-Life in Cusco: The best bars in town
+The best bars in Cusco

 “You can’t buy happiness, but you can prepare a cocktail.
 And that’s kind of the same thing.”

-When googling Cusco to do your volunteer work, I’m sure you are bombarded with cute photos of llamas and alpacas (and, of course, you’re not able to tell which one is which).
+When googling Cusco while researching volunteerin in Peru, I’m sure you are bombarded with cute photos of llamas and alpacas (and, of course, you’re not able to tell which one is which).
 And you’re also bombarded with beautiful photos of Machu Picchu, Rainbow Mountain, the Sacred Valley, Lake Humantay, and the list goes on.

 Read more